 But what might, perhaps, be lacking in these discussions is a focus on the timing of fans’ cheering.
 In the NHL, most cheering tends to occur when the home team is already playing well.
 When a team is doing poorly, however, it is more likely to hear only a brief, classless “Refs You Suck” chant, rather than the more sustained, energizing, and joyous “Go Leafs Go!”

-It is not, or at least it appears not to be, the fans as a whole who tend to shift the momentum in the game.
+It is not, or at least it does not appear to be, the fans as a whole who tend to shift the momentum in the game.
 Rather it seems more often to be individual achievements that do so: a timely goal to get the home team back in the game, a big hit being landed or power play started, or a super-determined (and probably drunk) fan who just wont give up cheering until everybody sitting around him — and then, ultimately, the entire arena — joins in too.

 The way fans cheer may be the worst nightmare of the honest, god-fearing Keynesian.
 Rather than provide stimulus during teams’ recessions, and restraint during their boom times, fans cheer when teams are already playing well, and are often quiet when things look grim.